rish-16/rish-16.github.io/_pages/about.md

 ---

-I write about life and philosophy ([old blog](https://rish16.notion.site/aea001f7f32548acb068a9bb3971c97d?v=7e86063471c84a4b81694c11f511aa36), [new blog](https://rishflections.substack.com/)) and ML/AI/tech ([tech blog](https://rishtech.substack.com/)), and am also an active open-source contributor for ML tooling.
+I write about life and a bunch of random seemingly-unconnected things ([old blog](https://rish16.notion.site/aea001f7f32548acb068a9bb3971c97d?v=7e86063471c84a4b81694c11f511aa36), [new blog](https://rishflections.substack.com/)) and ML/AI/tech ([tech blog](https://rishtech.substack.com/)), and am also an active open-source contributor for ML tooling.

 Find my CV [here](https://rish-16.github.io/cv/) and blog [here](https://rish-16.github.io/year-archive/).
 Don't hesitate to reach out if you find any of this cool ;)